-Medium-term goals are three to five years away.
-Examples of medium-term goals include a down payment on a new house or funds to renovate your home.
-With medium-term investments or savings, you should still make sure you have access to your funds when you need them and without a penalty.
+- Medium-term goals are three to five years away.
+These could include a down payment for a house or home renovations.
+Make sure your savings for medium-term goals allow access to funds when they’re needed, without penalties.

 Investment and Insurance Products are: - Not Insured by the FDIC or Any Federal Government Agency